How to Set Up a Business Recycling Program

 For free technical assistance, please call the Environmental Services Department at 858-694-7000.

 - Choose a waste hauler based on their responsiveness.
-Start with the business' current hauler or if your contract is expiring and/or your current hauler can't provide you with recycling services, consider a local recycler or a different franchise hauler.
+Start with the business' current hauler or if your contract is expiring and/or your current hauler can't provide you with recycling services, consider or a different franchise hauler.

 - Select recycling bins and place them in areas that will minimize misuse or contamination.
 Always place recycling containers as close as possible to trash containers.